Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/about.md

 ##  News

-[//]: # - **July 2024:** Collaborative work on [Subclonal Reconstruction using CliPP](https://www.biorxiv.org/content/10.1101/2024.07.03.601939v1) is now on bioRxiv.
+- **May 2026:** Our paper, [An Interpretable and Scalable Framework for Evaluating Large Language Models](https://arxiv.org/abs/2605.07046), is now available on arXiv!

-- **April 2026:** Our paper [Transfer Learning for Robust Structured Regression with Bi-level Source Detection](https://arxiv.org/abs/2604.06659) is now available on arXiv!
+- **April 2026:** Our paper, [Transfer Learning for Robust Structured Regression with Bi-level Source Detection](https://arxiv.org/abs/2604.06659), is now available on arXiv!
 - **Oct.
 2025:** Our work on [transfer learning for TP53 mutation annotation](https://www.biorxiv.org/content/10.1101/2025.10.06.680732v1) is now available on bioRxiv.
 - **Sept.
-2025:** Our paper [Anderson Accelerated Operator Splitting Methods for Convex-nonconvex Regularized Problems](https://arxiv.org/abs/2502.14269) was accepted by IEEE Open Journal of Signal Processing!
+2025:** Our paper, [Anderson Accelerated Operator Splitting Methods for Convex-nonconvex Regularized Problems](https://arxiv.org/abs/2502.14269), was accepted by IEEE Open Journal of Signal Processing!
 - **July 2025:** Honored to receive UCR 2025-2026 Regents Faculty Fellowship (RFF) grant!

-- **May 2025:** Honored to receive the IMS [FSML](https://fsmlims.wixsite.com/fsml25) Travel Award.
+[//]: # - **May 2025:** Honored to receive the IMS [FSML](https://fsmlims.wixsite.com/fsml25) Travel Award.

 [//]: # - **Nov.
 2024:** Our [DeMixSC paper](https://www.biorxiv.org/content/10.1101/2023.10.10.561733v3) was accepted by Genome Research!